zenliver/wp-study/wp-content/plugins/content-protector/readme.txt

 == Screenshots ==

-1. The Form Instructions tab on the Content Protector Settings page.
+1. The Form Instructions tab on the Passster Settings page.
-2. The Form CSS tab on the Content Protector Settings page.
+2. The Form CSS tab on the Passster Settings page.
-3. TinyMCE dialog for generating Content Protector shortcodes.
+3. TinyMCE dialog for generating Passster shortcodes.
-4. A Content Protector shortcode wrapped around some top-secret content.
+4. A Passster shortcode wrapped around some top-secret content.
-5. The access form Content Protector creates for your authorized users to enter the password.
+5. The access form Passster creates for your authorized users to enter the password.
 6. If the password is wrong, an error message is displayed, along with the access form so they can try again.
 7. A correct password results in a success message being displayed, along with the unlocked content.
 8. If you've set a cookie, the success message is only shown on initial authorization.
 This is how the unlocked content will be shown until the cookie expires.
-9. A Content Protector access form that uses a CAPTCHA.
-You can customize the image under Settings -> Content Protector.
+9. A Passster access form that uses a CAPTCHA.
+You can customize the image under Settings -> Passster.

 == Changelog ==

+= 2.2 =
+* under new development
+* compatibilty with WordPress 4.9+
+* clean up and restructure whole plugin
+* remove deprecated solutions for ajax and captcha
+* removed date based selection of cookie expires

 = 2.11 =
-* Setting "Password Field Placeholder" now accessible through "Settings -> Content Protector -> Password/CAPTCHA Field"
+* Setting "Password Field Placeholder" now accessible through "Settings -> Passster -> Password/CAPTCHA Field"

 = 2.10 =
 * Form and CAPTCHA instructions moved to outside the form.